Where I stayed while in London

 City Cafe restaurant, Number 7 bar and the SkyLounge offer a wide choice of dishes using specially sourced, fresh ingredients.
 City Café, is a breakfast restaurant, offering cuisine with an emphasis on seasonality.
-Guests can choose from extensive hot and cold buffet and separate bread station offering freshly baked loafs, bagels & rolls.
-An à la carte breakfast menu is also available.
+Guests can choose from extensive hot and cold buffet and separate bread station offering freshly baked loaves, bagels & rolls.
+For those who would like other breakfast options, an à la carte breakfast menu is also available.

 SkyLounge boasts 360-degree views across the London skyline and has fast become a fashionable destination for guests and locals alike.
-The cocktail lounge with large rooftop terrace overlooking Tower Bridge and Tower of London is a must visit, especially when you are a guest at the hotel and don’t want to travel too far to enjoy a drink or two.
-The SkyLounge is chic and classy with access to an open roof top area.
-Any one can go outside on the veranda, to have a nice view of the city of London.
+The cocktail lounge with a large rooftop terrace overlooking Tower Bridge and Tower of London is a must-visit, especially when you are a guest at the hotel and don’t want to travel too far to enjoy a drink or two.
+The SkyLounge is chic and classy with access to an open rooftop area.
+Anyone can go outside on the veranda, to have a nice view of the city of London.

 Number 7 located adjacent to the hotel lobby, under the impressive central atrium.
 The Lobby Bar is the perfect place to enjoy refreshments.
 Choose from a selection of croissants and homemade cakes prepared by our pastry chef, with freshly brewed coffee and fresh juices.